220124-JavaReactAzure/CupOfJava/standup.md

  - While on call was able to get login working.

 ### Lewis
  - Main driver functioning.
-Planning project infrastructure.
+Planning project infrastructure. oi

 ### Scott
  - Main driver, and some infrastructure created.